Lists can be printed, embedded on web pages and shared with classmates.

 Add to List

-Adds the words to an existing spelling words list, check the next paragraph for further details on how to create new lists.
+Adds the elements to an existing spelling bee words list, check the next paragraph for further details on how to create new lists.

-Import an arbitrary text snippet into “My Words”, for instance words you got from the Merriam Webster dictionary or from anywhere else.
+Import an arbitrary text snippet into “My Words”, for instance some term you got from the Merriam Webster dictionary or from anywhere else.

-Imported words could then be saved as a spelling list, check the next paragraph for details on importing lists.
+Imported elements could then be saved as a list, check the next paragraph for details on importing lists.

 Working with spelling lists